Synova (union)

-The General Confederation of Liberal Trade Unions of Belgium (ACLVB or CGSLB) is the smallest of Belgium's three major trade union federations.
+Synova, formerly the General Confederation of Liberal Trade Unions of Belgium (ACLVB/CGSLB), is one of Belgium's three major trade union federations and the smallest among them.

-Unlike the other socialist and catholic federations, the ideology of the ACLVB-CGSLB is explicitly liberal.
+Unlike the other socialist and catholic federations, the ideology of the ACLVB-CGSLB was explicitly liberal.
 The federation traces its origins to 1891 and its membership numbered 295,600 in 2016.

 Most trade unionists belong directly to the federation, but it has one affiliate, the Free Syndicate of the Public Services.
 This represents all public sector workers.